ABOUT THE ROUTES

 Routes are identified by yellow or orange lines—solid lines denote paved routes while dashed lines denote unpaved routes.

 Each route passes through multiple towns and villages, and while they may be started anywhere along the route, likely parking areas are denoted with a parking icon.
 Open circles on the route lines signify mile markers—simply count the number of circles on the route between your current location and your destination to calculate distance.
 Bike shops, food, ice cream, breweries and taverns, swimming holes, and covered bridges are all identified on the maps with corresponding icons.
 Areas with potentially steep grades and rail road crossings are also identified on the maps.

 Turn-by-turn cue sheets, GPS tracks, and digital routes via Strava® are available on the 'The Routes' tab of this website for each route.
 You'll also find printable maps for each route (remember; there are plenty of areas along these rides where there is no cell service).

-The Southern Windsor County Regional Planning Commission would like to thank all those involved with creating this guide, including our stakeholder group of area cyclists, our partners at the Chambers of Commerce, and our consultants (SE Group and Path Less Pedaled).
+The Mount Ascutney Regional Commission would like to thank all those involved with creating this guide, including our stakeholder group of area cyclists, our partners at the Chambers of Commerce, and our consultants (SE Group and Path Less Pedaled).
 We would also like to thank our funders.
 This map was developed with funding from the Vermont Agency of Transportation and Vermont Agency of Commerce and Community development.